Carbohydrates : Classification and its Basics

 3. Polysaccharides

-Polysaccharides are polymeric carbohydrate molecule composed of long chains of monosaccharide units bound together by glycosidic linkages and o hydrolysis give the constituent monosaccharides or oligosaccharides.
+Polysaccharides are polymeric carbohydrate molecules composed of long chains of monosaccharide units.
+These units are bound together by glycosidic linkages.
+Upon hydrolysis, they give the constituent monosaccharides or oligosaccharides.
 They range in structure from linear to highly branched.
-Examples include storage polysaccharides such as starch and glycogen and Structural polysaccharides such as Cellulose and Chitin.
+Examples include storage polysaccharides such as starch and glycogen and structural polysaccharides such as Cellulose and Chitin.

 They contain more than ten monosaccharide units in the molecule.
 Thus one molecule of starch or cellulose upon hydrolysis yields a very large number (n) of glucose units.